digital-asset/daml/docs/source/daml/intro/2_DamlScript.rst

 The resulting script view is empty, because there are no contracts left on the ledger.
 However, if you want to see the history of the ledger, e.g. to see how you got to that state, tick the "Show archived" box at the top of the ledger view:

 .. figure:: images/2_Scenario/archived.png
+   :alt: The script view as a separate column, with the Show Archived checkbox selected.

 You can see that there was a ``Token`` contract, which is now archived, indicated both by the "archived" value in the ``status`` column as well as by a strikethrough.

 Click on the adjacent "Show transaction view" button to see the entire transaction graph:

 .. figure:: images/2_Scenario/tx_graph.png
+   :alt: The transaction view with the transaction's information from the point of its creation to exercise.

 In the Daml Studio script runner, committed transactions are numbered sequentially.
 The lines starting with ``TX`` indicate that there are three committed transactions, with ids ``#0``, ``#1``, and ``#2``.
 These correspond to the three ``submit`` and ``submitMustFail`` statements in the script.